psf/black/README.md

 ### Usage

+`blackd` is not packaged alongside *Black* by default because it has additional dependencies.
+You will need to do `pip install black[d]` to install it.

 You can start the server on the default port, binding only to the local interface by running `blackd`.
 You will see a single line mentioning the server's version, and the host and port it's listening on. `blackd` will then print an access log